pdclark/deploy-plugin-to-wordpress-dot-org/readme.md

 Edit these lines:

-`# User config
+    # User config
     PLUGINSLUG="example-plugin"   # Slug on wordpress.org (from the plugin URL)
-MAINFILE="example-plugin.php" # Name of main php file in the WordPress plugin SVNUSER=""                    # SVN username on wordpress.org`
+    MAINFILE="example-plugin.php" # Name of main php file in the WordPress plugin SVNUSER="username"            # SVN username on wordpress.org

 # Usage